-Idaho's Only Historic potlatch . . . a traditional Northwest Indian ceremonial feast at which lavish gifts were exchanged in a rival display of wealth.
+Idaho's Only Historic "Company Town" potlatch . . . a traditional Northwest Indian ceremonial feast at which lavish gifts were exchanged in a rival display of wealth.

 The community of Potlatch began as a company town for Potlatch Forest,

-Inc., once boasting the largest sawmill in the United States (1906) and a
+Inc., once boasting the world's largest Whitepine sawmill in the United States (1906) with a

 booming forest industry.